-The Deets: These fonts are as sugary-sweet as a bucket of Halloween candy.
+The Deets: These fonts are as sugary-sweet as a bushel of candy corn.
 Less about jump scares, more about the fun of becoming something or someone else, they’re ideal for folks who don’t want to be scary on Halloween.
-Use them to adorn Halloween night photos of costumed royalty, ballerinas, or merpeople; put them at the center of bewitching party invitations; or just run around outside in some fairy wings and sparkly face paint.
-‘Tis the season.
+Use them to adorn party invitations and Halloween night photos of costumed royalty, ballerinas, or the latest political buffoon.

-Design Tip: These dainty scripts are pretty-pretty, but if you have important information to include in your design, make sure to pair them with an unadorned and readable font—one in the sans serif family, for instance.
+Design Tip: These dainty scripts are pretty pretty, but if you have important information to include in your design, make sure to pair them with an unadorned and readable font like Times New Roman or Arial, for instance.

-Mood: Doing mad science.
-Handling dangerous chemicals without proper protective clothing.
-Attempting instant matter transport and forgetting to clear out the destination pod.
+Mood: Handling dangerous chemicals without proper protective clothing.

-The Deets: These fonts evoke crawly caterpillars, alien tentacles, and shuddery bowls full of spaghetti brains.
-(Are those a real thing?)
+The Deets: These bugged-out fonts evoke mutant caterpillars, alien tentacles, and shuddery bowls full of spaghetti brains.
 More weird and wacky than they are horrifying, they’re well-suited to Halloween graphics for all ages.

 If you really wanna stretch your Halloween design muscles this year, check out our Halloween themes.
 They range from super freaky (Zombie, Vampire, Witch, & Day of the Dead) to super lowkey and family friendly (Trick or Treat).